dvarlot/Blue-Marble/English versions/Blue Marble Manifesto.md

 - With the autonomy to select and execute sustainability-related projects, each member can create momentum that inspires others to join the cause and make a lasting and growing difference in the world.

 By joining the Blue Marble project, you will be part of a movement making a real difference.
 So don’t wait any longer.
 Let’s make a change today!

+Notes:
+[Fundatia Ananke](https://github.com/dvarlot/Blue-Marble/blob/main/English%20versions/Fundatia%20Ananke.md) is a visionary European foundation committed to driving positive change in the world.
+Their mission is to inspire and empower individuals and businesses to adopt sustainable practices that benefit the environment, society, and the economy.
+By embracing the principles of an open mind, open source, open access to science and technologies, and decentralization, they lead the charge toward a more equitable and resilient future.

+***The Blue Marble*** is a photograph of [Earth](https://en.wikipedia.org/wiki/Earth) taken on December 7, 1972, from a distance of around 29,000 kilometers (18,000 miles) from the planet's surface.
+Taken by the crew of the [Apollo 17](https://en.wikipedia.org/wiki/Apollo_17) spacecraft on its way to the [Moon](https://en.wikipedia.org/wiki/Moon), it is one of the most reproduced images in history.
+To the [astronauts](https://en.wikipedia.org/wiki/Astronaut), the slightly [gibbous](https://en.wikipedia.org/wiki/Gibbous) Earth had the appearance and size of a glass [marble](https://en.wikipedia.org/wiki/Marble_(toy)), hence the name.